btlk/ml/README.md

 ## future plans

-Although there is no planned development, this repo is and always be my sandbox for ML algos implementation.
+Although there is no planned development, this repo is and will always be my sandbox for ML algos implementation.

-Have fun, whoever you are.
+Have fun, whoever you are. -btlk
--btlk